CompactCodeEU/FixProductBreadcrumbs/README.md

 ## Installation

-Create a folder named **CompactCode** under your app/code folder within your Magento Root directory and place all provided files under that.
+Create a folder named **CompactCode/FixProductBreadcrumbs** under your app/code folder within your Magento Root directory and place all provided files within the src directory under that.

 You need to perform the following commands after that *(within your magento root directory via ssh)*: